 Why Do People in the Blue Zones Live Longer?

 Many people have heard about the Blue Zones.
 They are areas of the world where people live to be 100 years old at ten times greater the rate than the average population.
 Author and researcher Dan Buettner has been traveling the globe since the 1990s exploring where people live the healthiest, longest lives and what behaviors they have that might allow others to do the same.
+Even patients with chronic illnesses have been able to live the lifestyle they want.
+Some people may not have constant monitorization from their medical provider, but those who do can now live a bit more freely with new configurable remote patient monitoring.

 Buettner worked with demographers and scientists from the National Institute on Aging and National Geographic to identify four distinct Blue Zones.
 They are: Sardinia, Italy; Okinawa, Japan; Loma Linda, California; and the Nicoya Peninsula, Costa Rica.